Maple Town: United States

 In October 1986, toy manufacturer Tonka acquired the rights for US$2.5–3 million and became its US licensee, launching a toy line and ad campaign early the following year.
 Tonka invested US$7 million on television ads for the toy line.
 An English-dubbed version, airing in tandem with the toy promotion, starred actress Karen Hartman (credited as Janice Adams), known previously for her other children's TV role as Talkatoo Cockatoo on Zoobilee Zoo, as Mrs. Maple in its book-ending live-action segments.
 Mrs. Maple was the only human inhabitant of the title town in this version, and she offered each episode's moral lesson.
 The voice cast included Reba West as Patty Rabbit and Steve Kramer as Wilde Wolf.

 The English version of Maple Town was produced by Saban Entertainment and The Maltese Companies, the latter of which also produced Spiral Zone, another syndicated series with Tonka, and the 1988 animated feature Pound Puppies and the Legend of Big Paw.

+Music

+Puripin Pick's voice actress Satoko Yamano performs the opening song which has the same title メイプルタウン物語 as the overall series.
+It is 90 seconds in length and a cover of it appears in the 2001 video game Pop'n Music Animelo 2.

+Satoko Yamano also performed the opening theme for The Wonderful Wizard of Oz (TV series) which came out the same here.